oemof/tespy/doc/tespy_modules/characteristics.rst

     gen_char = load_custom_char('generator', char_line)

-For the imports to work in the way shown, go to your .tespy folder in your HOME directory.
+For the imports to work in the way shown, navigate to your .tespy folder in your HOME directory :code:`HOME/.tespy`.
 Create a folder named :code:`data`, if it does not exist.
 In this folder, you can place two json-files for your characteristics.

 - :code:`char_lines.json`
 - :code:`char_maps.json`